Aidennnn97/aidennnn97.github.io/_posts/Dev/python/2020-07-03-dev-python-post2.md

   Modernized design, big headlines, and big new features.
 sitemap: false
 categories:
-  - subcat
+  - dev
-  - test2
+  - python
 ---

-# Subcat-Test2-post2
+# Dev-Python-post2

 Version 9 is the most complete version of Hydejack yet.
 {:.lead}